gasampaiosouza/next-color-viewer/readme.md

 # Next color viewer

-I made this "color viewer" with `nextJS`.
+I made this "color viewer" with `NextJS`.
 Here you can see your favorite colors' name, and get some random ones if you want!

 ## How it works